melaniebrgr/learning-computer-science/00-everyweeks/week09/README.md

 #### 1. How do I use a hash map?

 First, Rust has a standard library.
-A hash map is just one of types available in the standard library (Std, pronounced "stud", aha).
+A hash map is one of types available in the standard library (Std, pronounced "stud", aha).
 To use a hash map, import it with `use std::collections::HashMap;` and call the constructor, `HashMap::new()`.
 This creates a hash map on the heap with a default initial capacity.
 Hash maps are growable and shrinkable.

 Hash maps must be homogeneous.
 Each unique key can only have one value associated with it at a time.
 All keys must be the same type, and all values must be the same type.
 What kinds of keys can be used?
 "Any type that implements the Eq and Hash traits", like `bool`, `int`, `uint`, `String`, `str`.
 "For types that implement the Copy trait, like i32, the values are _copied_ into the hash map.
 For owned values like String, the values will be moved and the hash map will be the owner of those values."
 I guess this is a trend in Rust?
 Copy-able things are copied by default, and non-copy-able things are moved?